cedricg-mirror/reflexions/Configuration.md

 ## Shellcode <a name="shellcod"></a>

-Those settings aim at detecting code that would be executed either outside a legitimate module (meaning from allocated memory) or through Return Oriented Programming.
+Those settings aims at detecting code that would be executed either outside a legitimate module (meaning from allocated memory) or through Return Oriented Programming.
 I designed those features at a time where exploit documents were prevalent, it may not be as useful nowadays

 GUI: